Spherical subcategories in representation theory: Canonical algebras and weighted projective lines

-So for a tube of rank $r$, all indecomposable modules on quasi-length $r$ are 1-spherelike objects, and they are mapped into each other by AR-translations.
+So for a tube of rank $r$, all indecomposable modules of quasi-length $r$ are 1-spherelike objects, and they are mapped into each other by AR-translations.
 Moreover, these are spherical if and only if $r=1$. \end{remark}

-For the $i$-th tube of rank $p_i$, define the spherelike object $F_i$ as the cokernel of its projective resolution $P(1) \raisebox{-1pt}{$\xrightarrow{\cdot w}$} P(0)$ where $w=\vec{p}_i$ is the path from $0$ to $1$ along the $i$-th arm.
+Explicitly, for the $i$-th tube of rank $p_i$, we obtain one of the spherelike objects, which we call $F_i$, as the cokernel of its projective resolution $P(1) \raisebox{-1pt}{$\xrightarrow{\cdot w}$} P(0)$ where $w=\vec{p}_i$ is the path from $0$ to $1$ along the $i$-th arm.
 With this resolution one can check that we obtain indeed spherelike objects for each tube.
 Finally, $F_i$ has the following representation: one-dimensional vector spaces on all vertices of $Q_0(p)$; the identity for all arrows of $Q_1(p)$, except for zero on the single arrow on the $i$-th arm going into the sink.

+Note that all other spherelike objects in the $i$-th tube can be obtained from $F_i$ by AR-translations.

 \begin{proposition} For $p=(p_1,\ldots,p_t)$ and $\lambda=(\lambda_1,\ldots,\lambda_t)$, the $C(p,\lambda)$-module $F_i$ is a 1-spherelike object of $\Db(C(p;\lambda))$, with spherical subcategory

 \end{proposition}